richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 his or her employer or other parties as a condition of employment or compensation.

-File Transfer Protocol (FTP)
-: An Internet application used to transfer files in a TCP/IP network.

-gopher
-: An Internet application used to interactively select and retrieve files in a TCP/IP network.

 IETF
 : In the context of this document, the IETF includes all individuals who participate in meetings, working groups, mailing lists, functions, and other activities that are organized or initiated by ISOC, the IESG, or the IAB under the general designation of the Internet Engineering Task Force (IETF), but solely to the extent of such participation.